andrewrk/jamulator/README.md

 6. Run the tests:

     ```
-    go test asm6502/*.go
+    make test
     ```

-6. Compile & run:
+7. Compile & run:

     ```
     make
     ./jamulator
     ```

-7. If you want to compile a .bc file to a native EXE:
+8. If you want to compile a .bc file to a native EXE:

     ```
     llc -filetype=obj file.bc